adrianlarion/useful-sed/README.md

 # Useful sed

 #### This is awkward but ...
 * I love teaching others.
-Time is limited but donations will allow me to to help the community more. **How useful was this to you?** If it was I would be humbly grateful for your donation.
+Time is limited but donations will allow me to help the community more. **How useful was this to you?** If it was, I would be humbly grateful for your donation.
 * [paypal.me/adrianscheff](https://www.paypal.com/paypalme/adrianscheff) |  [patreon.com/adrianscheff](https://www.patreon.com/adrianscheff) | bitcoin (1NrkpsgbmmLDoDcvAvsGEMGEQhvvtw36x1) - **are some ways to help me help you better.**
 Thank you!
 May you be rich as Crassus and happy as Buddha! :)